anthonykasza/hdc_experiments/README.md

     - whichever Language Vector is most similar is the text's label
     - 10_000 element vectors contain information from 14_348_907 pentagrams as easily as 19_683 trigrams
   - a single vector can represent constituent vectors which represent 1grams, 2grams, 3grams ... infi-grams
+- spatial navigation: agents/robots
+  - [N, S, E, W] [T, F]
+  - bind ngram/path with timestep
+  - benefits to communicating with VSA protocols
+    - HVs are robust to noise
+      - physical environment could be unpredictably noisy, no problemo
+    - low power requirements
+      - physical environment could dictate energy consumption rate, no problemo
+  - drone swarms
+    - each agent is a node in a graph or a grid cell
+    - how would agents discover each other? how would the graph initialize or handle mutation of structure?
 - timeseries
   - discretized timeseries can be converted to ngrams and then analyzed the same way as language
   - continuous (streaming) time can be constructed using a lookback window of correlated vectors